 How is glaucoma treated?

-The goal of glaucoma treatment is to prevent further vision loss by controlling pressure in the eye – similar to control¬ling blood pressure to prevent a stroke.
+The goal of glaucoma treatment is to prevent further vision loss by controlling pressure in the eye – like controlling blood pressure to prevent a stroke.
 There are several ways in which glaucoma can be treated successfully:

-- Surgery may be needed to create a second drainage channel in the eye to supplement the natural one.
+Surgery may be needed to create a second drainage channel in the eye to support the natural one.
 Glaucoma surgery is usually performed on an outpatient basis using local anesthesia, and may allow the patient to reduce or eliminate glaucoma medications.